jacobmh98/Adaptive-Sonar-Route-Planning/README.md

 ### 7. Include Coverage Plot (Optional)
 - Check the box to include a coverage plot.
-  - This plot shows the covered area, overlap, and outlying regions for the generated path.
+- This plot shows the covered area, overlap, and outlying areas for the generated path.

 ### 8. Inspect the Results
 - View the generated plots and path data.
-- Use the plot toolbar to zoom, move, or save the plot.
+- Use the plot matplotlib toolbar to zoom, move, or save the plot.

 ### 9. Save Data (Optional)
 - Click the "Save Data" button to save the generated plot as a Pickle file.
 - Only the region and the decomposed sub-polygons of the plot that is currently being shown is saved.
 - Enter a filename for the saved object.
 You can reload this file later.

-### 10. Redo Options
+### 10. New path generation
-#### Redo Decomposition
+#### Redo Decomposition (Optional)
 - Select a decomposition algorithm and repeat from Step 3.

-#### Redo Path Generation
+#### New Path Generation
 - Navigate to the plot showing the decomposed sub-polygons and repeat from Step 5.

-#### Redo Region Selection
+#### New Region Selection
+- If another region is wanted to generate paths for.
-- Select a new file and repeat from Step 2.
+- Select a new JSON file and repeat from Step 2.